|Package | PIN:||TVSOP (DGV) | 48|

 - Fully Configurable Dual-Rail Design Allows Each Port to Operate Over the Full 1.4-V to 3.6-V Power-Supply Range

 - Latch-Up Performance Exceeds 100 mA Per JESD 78, Class II

 - 200-V Machine Model (A115-A)

 - 1000-V Charged-Device Model (C101)

-When VCC is between 0 and 1.5 V, the device is in the high-impedance state during power up or power down.
-However, to ensure the high-impedance state above 1.5 V, OE\ should be tied to VCC through a pullup resistor; the minimum value of the resistor is determined by the current-sinking capability of the driver.
+To ensure the high-impedance state during power up or power down, OE\ should be tied to VCCA through a pullup resistor; the minimum value of the resistor is determined by the current-sinking capability of the driver.